Taylor-CCB-Group/BabelVR-Releases/README.md

 # Tape measure
 Properties of the measuring tool.
-* Single Handed - uses one controller
+* Single Handed - uses one controller, clicking and dragging to measure the distance dragged.
-* Double Handed - uses both controllers to do the measurement
+* Double Handed - uses both controllers to measure the distance from one to the other.
-* Stay after release - means just that, otherwise it disappears quickly
+* Stay after release - means just that, otherwise it disappears quickly.

 <img src="images/Menu_Tape.png" width="50%" height="auto">